pedronachtigall/ToxCodAn-Genome/Guide/README.md

 ### Checking matched regions with no annotation

 Here, we describe how to use the free version of [FGENESH+](http://www.softberry.com/berry.phtml?topic=fgenes_plus&group=programs&subgroup=gfs) available in the [softberry](http://www.softberry.com/) web-server to perform the prediction of gene structure of the toxin in specific genomic regions.
-FGENESH+ is a well developed tool that performs the prediction of gene structure using the genomic region, a protein sequence as evidence, and a pre-build gene model and inputs (as mentioned by the authors', it is an "HMM plus similar protein-based gene prediction").
+FGENESH+ is a well developed tool that performs the prediction of gene structure using the genomic region, a protein sequence as evidence, and a pre-build gene model as inputs (as mentioned by the authors', it is an "HMM plus similar protein-based gene prediction").
 It helps helps to identify if some specific genomic regions contain or not a toxin gene.

 After inspecting the ```matched_regions.gtf``` and detecting putative genomic regions that must be worthy to annotate with any other method you can follow the instructions below.

 1 - Retrieve the genomic region to be used in the annotation.
  - ```samtools faidx genome.fasta "contig:start-end"```
     - Adjust ```genome.fasta``` accordingly
-    - ```contig```, ```start```, and ```end``` accordingly (e.g., ```contig_1:1234-5678```).
+    - Adjust ```contig```, ```start```, and ```end``` accordingly (e.g., ```contig_1:1234-5678```).
  - It will print the sequence in the terminal that can be copied.
  - If you want to save the genomic region in a file you can just add ```> contig:start-end.fasta``` at the end of the command.